TikTok: Which Gender Does the Trans Brain Resemble?

 By Ben Rein

 Overview of average regional sex differences in grey matter volume.
 Areas of larger volumes in women are in red and areas of larger volume in men are in blue.
-Credit: Neuroscience and Biobehavioral Reviews
+Credit: Neuroscience & Biobehavioral Reviews

 @dr.brein Which gender does the trans brain resemble? ______ This video was supported by the Pulitzer Center through the Truth Decay Grant Initiative in collaboration with OpenMind Magazine.
 To read more about this topic, check out the accompanying article on OpenMind’s website, which you can find linked in my bio. #neuroscience #transgender #brain ♬ original sound - Dr. Ben Rein

-The takeaway here seems clear to me: the brains of trans people behaved just like the gender that they identify with.
-And there’s plenty more evidence for this too: for example, another study showed that trans men – who transitioned from female to male - showed less brain activity in response to breast stimulation than cis women.
-We’re not looking here at psychology or surveys, we’re looking at biology: data directly from the brain, and those data seem to tell a very clear story.
+The takeaway here seems clear to me: The brains of trans people behaved just like the gender that they identify with.
+And there’s plenty more evidence for this too.
+For example, another study showed that trans men—who transitioned from female to male—showed less brain activity in response to breast stimulation than cis women.
+We’re not looking here at psychology or surveys, we’re looking at biology—data directly from the brain, and those data seem to tell a very clear story.

 Take that however you will, but I will ask that you please take it in peace and in kindness.
-I appreciate your interest– please follow for more neuroscience.
+I appreciate your interest—please follow for more neuroscience.

 #neuroscience #trans #lgbtq #brain #science #scicomm #biology #neurology #scientist #transgender

-This video is part of a series of OpenMind essays, podcasts, and videos supported by a generous grant from the Pulitzer Center's Truth Decay initiative.
+This video is part of a series of OpenMind essays, podcasts and videos supported by a generous grant from the Pulitzer Center's Truth Decay initiative.

 November 13, 2023